A Common Scenario Many Agents Don’t See Coming

 What the agent thought was a simple renewal turned out to be enrollment in an entirely different E&O insurance program.

-For agents who rely on E&O coverage to remain compliant with carriers and agencies, that confusion can quickly turn into duplicate policies, unexpected charges and time-consuming administrative headaches.
-This type of situation is often referred to as E&O renewal confusion, a growing issue that occurs when renewal reminders lead agents to enroll in a different policy than the one they intended to renew.
+This type of situation is a growing issue where renewal reminders lead agents to enroll in a different policy than the one they intended to renew.

 What Is E&O Renewal Confusion?